Kurtability/-Airvisual-API-desktop-GUI-java-application/README.md

 The output api might send report to the receiver's phone twice.
 Might be due reasons from the carrier's end.
 Already made sure that the program sendspost request only once.

+Certain countries retrieved from the IQAIR api call are not coherent with the name of the countries stored in the IQAIR database, for example, listSupported countries would return Hong Kong SAR and United Kingdom, but in the real database, their names are Hong Kong and UK.
+When this case happens, the program will prompt the error message to the terminal and ask the user to restart the program and select another country instead.

 TDD red-green-refactor process:
 first input api function